ddev/ddev/README.md

 ## Partial Feature List

 * Quickly create multiple local web development environments based on code repositories.
-* Import a database for a project you're working on.
+* Import a database for a project you’re working on.
-* Import upload files to match the project (e.g. Drupal sites/default/files or WordPress wp-content/uploads).
+* Import upload files to match the project (e.g. Drupal sites/default/files or WordPress `wp-content/uploads`).
-* Customizable integration with hosting platforms like Platform.sh, Pantheon, Acquia and others.
+* Customizable integration with hosting platforms like [Platform.sh](https://platform.sh), [Pantheon](https://pantheon.io), [Acquia](https://www.acquia.com) and others.
-* Run commands within the docker environment using `ddev exec`.
+* Run commands within the Docker environment using `ddev exec`.
 * View logs from the web and db containers.
 * Use `ddev ssh` to explore the linux environment inside the container.
 * List running projects with `ddev list`.